 Northwest Suburban College believes we are all responsible for creating an environment where we are treated with respect and dignity.
 Sometimes behavior that seems acceptable to one may be offensive to others.
 Any harassment or false accusations of harassment of or by employees or students is not acceptable.
-The College prohibits harassment on the basis of sex, race, religion, age, national origin, disability, sexual orientation, or membership in any other group protected by law.
+The College prohibits harassment based on sex, race, religion, age, national origin, disability, sexual orientation, or membership in any other group protected by law.